Welcome to the PCSA Motorsport Program page.

 - It’s important to remember that you also achieve club points to go towards annual Motorkhana and Motorsport Club Championship Trophies.
 Once you feel you’ve mastered it you can focus a little harder and compete on a more serious level.

 - You will need a roadworthy car.
 That’s it.
 No helmet, no extinguishers, just you and a car with decent tyres that is roadworthy.

-- Need help? – Using the CAMS website can be quite complex the first time you use it.
+- Need help? – Using the Motorsport Australia website can be quite complex the first time you use it.
 Speak to any PCSA committee member or The Motorsport Sub Committee if you need assistance.
 Details of key people are at the end of this page.

 - Additional Resources: Click this link to find maps of the patterns

 SUPER SPRINTS: Let’s pick the speed up a little, safely and one step at a time, on a track that is wide and gives you some room!